aws-deepracer-community/deepracer-for-cloud/README.md

 Full documentation can be found on the [Deepracer-for-Cloud GitHub Pages](https://aws-deepracer-community.github.io/deepracer-for-cloud).

+For importing and managing models via the community [DeepRacer on AWS (DRoA)](https://aws.amazon.com/solutions/implementations/deepracer-on-aws/) console, see the [DRoA integration guide](docs/droa.md).

 ## Support

 * For general support it is suggested to join the [AWS DeepRacing Community](https://deepracing.io/).
 The Community Slack has a channel #dr-training-local where the community provides active support.